vivekstills/dora/README.md

 It asks for your name, mood, free time, and difficulty, then prints a quest and a fake "XP reward".
 You can keep generating quests until you quit.

-## Why this exists

-To practice Rust fundamentals in a project that's actually fun to share with friends.
-Suggestions welcome!